Future of the Royal Australian Navy: SSN-AUKUS

-On 15 September 2021, Australian, US, and UK leaders announced the AUKUS agreement which included the construction of nuclear powered submarines for the RAN.
-A specific plan for the acquisition of nuclear-powered submarines was outline in March 2023 and will proceed in three phases.
+On 15 September 2021, Australian, US, and UK leaders announced the AUKUS agreement which included the construction of nuclear powered submarines for the RAN replacing the previous plan to acquire 12 French designed diesel-electric powered Attack-class submarine A specific plan for the acquisition of nuclear-powered submarines was outline in March 2023 and will proceed in three phases.

 In the first phase RAN personnel will be trained by the US and UK, while Australia develops submarine shipyard infrastructure and maintenance facilities.
 Starting in 2027 the US and UK will deploy Virginia-class and Astute-class submarines to Australia as part of "Submarine Rotational Force West".
 The second phase, starting from 2032, will then see the RAN acquire three Virginia-class submarines, with the option to acquire two more.
 The final phase will involve Australia and the United Kingdom jointly developing the SSN-AUKUS.
-Australia will build five SSN-AUKUS boats by 2055 and eight by the mid 2060s.
+Australia will build five SSN-AUKUS boats by 2055 and eight by the mid-2060s.

+Autonomous underwater and surface vehicles

+The RAN has three active undersea, robotic platform programs of record currently underway, including the Anduril Ghost Shark Extra Large Autonomous Underwater Vehicle (XL-AUV), the jointly developed Cellula Robotics / Trusted Autonomous Systems SeaWolf Extra-Large Unmanned Underwater Vehicle (XLUUV), an evolution of the Solus-LR (now the Envoy AUV), and the C2 Robotics Speartooth Large Uncrewed Underwater Vehicle (LUUV).

+Three prototype Ghost Shark XL-AUVs were ordered for the RAN in May 2022.
+The first prototype was publicly revealed in April 2024, with the RAN acquiring a fleet of 'dozens' of Ghost Shark XL-AUVs in a A$1.7 billion investment, entering service from early 2026.

+Surface autonomous robotic programs are spearheaded by the Ocius Bluebottle Uncrewed Surface Vessel (USV) surveillance platform, which is designed to conduct long-endurance surveillance missions.
+The Bluebottle can also act as a communications gateway for underwater vehicles.

 Afloat Support

 The RAN currently has two ships used for afloat support/replenishment at sea: HMAS Supply and HMAS Stalwart.
 Supply, replaced the former support ship HMAS Success in April 2021, while Stalwart replaced the fleet oiler HMAS Sirius in November 2021.
 Supply and Stalwart are based on the Navantia built Spanish Navy's replenishment vessel Cantabria.